yashrif/yashrif/README.md

 # Yashrif&mdash;@yashrifarifin

-Hi, I'm Yashrif Arifin&mdash;a a computer enthusiast who is passionate about making dynamic website and application software.
+Hi, I'm Yashrif Arifin&mdash;a computer enthusiast who is passionate about making dynamic website and application software.
 I'm currently working on a few projects, but I'm always looking for new opportunities to learn and grow.
 To learn more about me, visit my [🌍website](https://yashrif.github.io).

 ## Get in touch 📫